Activating More Pixels in Image Super-Resolution Transformer: Methodology

 where $d$ represents the dimension of \textit{query}/\textit{key}. $B$ denotes the relative position encoding and is calculated as \cite{transformer}.
+Note that we use a large window size to compute self-attention, since we find it significantly enlarges the range of used pixels, as depicted in Sec.\ref{cmp_win_size}.
 Besides, to build the connections between neighboring non-overlapping windows, we also utilize the shifted window partitioning approach~\cite{swin_t} and set the shift size to half of the window size.

-A CAB consists of two standard convolution layers with a GELU activation function~\cite{GELU} between them and a channel attention (CA) module, as shown in Fig.~\ref{Network Structure}.
+A CAB consists of two standard convolution layers with a GELU activation~\cite{GELU} and a channel attention (CA) module, as shown in Fig.~\ref{Network Structure}.
 Since the Transformer-based structure often requires a large number of channels for token embedding, directly using convolutions with constant width incurs a large computation cost.
-Thus, we compress the channel number by a constant $\beta$ between the two convolutional layers.
-For an input feature with $C$ channels, the channel number of the output feature after the first convolutional layer is squeezed to $\frac{C}{\beta}$, then the feature is expanded to $C$ channels through the second layer.
+Thus, we compress the channel numbers of the two convolution layers by a constant $\beta$.
+For an input feature with $C$ channels, the channel number of the output feature after the first convolution layer is squeezed to $\frac{C}{\beta}$, then the feature is expanded to $C$ channels through the second layer.
 Next, a standard CA module ~\cite{rcan} is exploited to adaptively rescale channel-wise features.
-The whole process is formulated as

-where $X_{in}$, $X_{out}$, $Conv_1$, $Conv_2$ indicate the input feature, the output feature, the first convolutional layer and the second convolutional layer, respectively.

-\subsubsection{Overlapping Cross-Attention Block (OCAB).}
+\subsubsection{Overlapping Cross-Attention Block (OCAB)}

 We introduce OCAB to directly establish cross-window connections and enhance the representative ability for the window self-attention.
 Our OCAB consists of an overlapping cross-attention (OCA) layer and an MLP layer similar to the standard Swin Transformer block~\cite{swin_t}.
-But for OCA, as depicted in Fig.~\ref{OCAB}, we use different window sizes to partition the projected features.
-Concretely, for the $X_Q,X_K,X_V\in\mathbb{R}^{H\times W\times C}$ of the input feature $X$, $X_Q$ is partitioned into $\frac{HW}{M^2}$ non-overlapping windows of size ${M}\times {M}$, while $X_K,X_V$ are unfolded to $\frac{HW}{M^2}$ overlapping windows of size ${M_o}\times {M_o}$.
+But for OCA, as depicted in Fig.~\ref{OCA}, we use different window sizes to partition the projected features.
+Specifically, for the $X_Q,X_K,X_V\in\mathbb{R}^{H\times W\times C}$ of the input feature $X$, $X_Q$ is partitioned into $\frac{HW}{M^2}$ non-overlapping windows of size ${M}\times {M}$, while $X_K,X_V$ are unfolded to $\frac{HW}{M^2}$ overlapping windows of size ${M_o}\times {M_o}$.
 It is calculated as